If you’re considering working or volunteering abroad and looking for a comprehensive Worldpackers review, then you’ve come to the right place.

 It was my first time volunteering and staying in a country for more than a few nights, and I was scared my host would end up taking advantage or exploiting me.
 But, I felt reassured when I found out about Worldpackers travel insurance, which relocates you if you have a negative experience.

 The annual fee of $49 for a solo traveler and $59 for couples is a bargain when you consider all the benefits you get, like tips for your trip, certified hosts, honest reviews, and guidance through the whole volunteering experience.
+You can even lower that fee further by claiming your $10 membership discount here.

 Pros of Worldpackers